 This view displays a table with the following details: Hostname, Username, Software, Version, CVE, CVS, Date, and Status.

-Selecting one or multiple 3rd Party Applications allows you to:
+Selecting one or multiple 3rd-party applications allows you to:

 This view displays a table with the following details: Hostname, Username, Number of Updates, and Last Seen.

 The Compliant / Non-Compliant filter allows you to switch between the endpoints that are compliant or not.
 This view does not consider the selected timeframe (from the top of the HEIMDAL Dashboard), but instead, it displays the endpoints filtered by a specific date or an interval, both selected from the green Filter button.
 When checking for compliance, it is necessary to set a desired date.
 A compliant machine is an endpoint that has no pending updates before the selected date/interval.
-A non-compliant machine is an endpoint that has got pending updates before the selected date/interval.
+A non-compliant machine is an endpoint that has pending updates before the selected date/interval.
 Filtering for compliant endpoints will list endpoints with 0 updates, which shows they are up to date.
 Filtering for non-compliant endpoints is possible only by selecting a specific date but not an interval, as this view can only show the endpoints that have got pending updates before the selected interval.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.